PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

 8)  The settings for these projects were distributed in the zip file, so compile should just work.

 9)  run test project; use the menu that shows up from the command prompt to test that portMidi works on your system. tests include:
 		- verify midi output works
 		- verify midi input works

 10) run other projects if you wish: sysex, latency, midithread, mm, qtest, midithru

+11) use pm_java/make.bat (run in a cmd window from pm_java) to compile the java code.

+12) run pm_java/pmdefaults.bat (run in a cmd window from pm_java) to run the PmDefaults program.
+This lets you select the default input and output devices for PortMidi.

 ============================================================================
 TO CREATE YOUR OWN PORTMIDI CLIENT APPLICATION: